XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 # XRP Ledger Integration

+This document uses the example of a fictional cryptocurrency exchange called ACME Exchange which decides to issue an EUR stablecoin on the XRP Ledger, to illustrate the overall process and flow of funds for a stablecoin.

 ## Before Integration

-Our example exchange, ACME, already accepts withdrawals and deposits from customers using some existing system, and uses its own system of record to track how much balance each user has with the exchange.
-Such a system can be modeled with a balance sheet and tracking how much currency each user has with ACME.
+ACME, as a cryptocurrency exchange, already accepts withdrawals and deposits from customers using some system (such as an app or website).
+ACME has a _system of record_ to track how much each user holds with the exchange in each of several types of assets.
+Such a system can be modeled with a simple balance sheet, although in practice it probably involves databases, application servers, and various other infrastructure to ensure its reliability, information security, and so on.

 In the following diagram, ACME Exchange starts with €5 on hand, including €1 that belongs to Bob, €2 that belongs to Charlie, and an additional €2 of equity that belongs to ACME itself.
 Alice deposits €5, so ACME adds her to its balance sheet and ends up with €10.